 International Conference on Formal Engineering Methods (ICFEM) is an international leading conference series in formal methods and software engineering.
 Since 1997, ICFEM has been serving as an international forum for researchers and practitioners who have been seriously applying formal methods to practical applications.
 Researchers and practitioners, from industry, academia, and government, are encouraged to attend, present their research, and help advance the state of the art.
 ICFEM is interested in work that has been incorporated into real production systems, and in theoretical work that promises to bring practical and tangible benefit.
 ICFEM has been hosted in many countries around the world.
 Papers at ICFEM are fully refereed and proceedings are published by Springer LNCS and IEEE Press.

-Important notice: the ICFEM steering committee has decided to delay the physical meeting to 1 ~ 4 March, 2021.
-If the situation still does not permit full physical meeting by that time, we will alternatively consider a mixed-mode of physical and online presentations.
+Important notice: the ICFEM steering committee has decided to delay the physical meeting to 1 ~ 3 March, 2021.
+If the situation still does not permit full physical meeting by that time, we will alternatively consider a mixed-mode or online presentations.

 Submissions related to the following principal themes are encouraged, but any topics relevant to the field of formal engineering methods and their practical applications will also be considered: